Oregon Child Injury Claims Explained

 Conservators & Guardians

-When a minor is a named party to a lawsuit, the minor must appear through a conservator, guardian or guardian ad litem.
+When a minor is a named party to a lawsuit, the minor must appear through his or her conservator, guardian or guardian ad litem.
 A conservator is a person appointed by the court to manage the assets and income of protected or financially incapable persons.
 A guardian, like a conservator, is appointed by a judge when parents cannot, will not or should not care for the child.
 A guardian has broader responsibilities than a conservator.
 While a conservator is responsible for financial matters only, a guardian is responsible for all needs.
-A “guardian ad litem” (GAL) role is very different from a guardian’s.
+A “guardian ad litem” role is very different from a guardian’s.
 A guardian ad litem’s duty is to represent a child’s interests in litigation with the care of a responsible parent.